Sairaj9920/chatbot-/README.md

 - By taking information from the user we predict that patient may or may not claim his insurance policy and inform him with chat.
 - The chat will end when the user gives bye and close the chat.

+#requirments
+We are using packages like
+json,
+cv2,
+pytesseract,
+sys,
+os,
+re,
+datetime,
+joblib,
+random,
+flask, and
+rasa